 Florence's Timeline of Transforming Nursing, Hospitals, and Patient Care

-After Florence’s initiatives and successes with hospitals, patients, and doctors, the public noticed the importance for nurses and the nursing profession changed forever.
-Her selfless devotion and determination gave dignity to honor travel nurses, hospital staff, and patient care.
+As a result of Florence’s initiatives and successes with hospitals, patients, and doctors, the public noticed the importance of nurses, and the nursing profession changed forever.
+Her selfless devotion and determination gave the dignity to honor travel nurses, hospital staff, and patient care.
 What was once considered an occupation with little respect suddenly became the most honorable profession in the country.
 The word spread around the country, as funds and donations flooded the hospitals, and patients received better care.

 1856: The Crimean War ended, and Florence returned to her childhood home, Lea Hurst, in England.
 The public welcomed her with open arms and shouts of victory.
 Florence not only transformed health care, but she inspired the groundwork to open the National Red Cross and Red Crescent Societies, which carried out her tasks and procedures of caring for the wounded and sick soldiers in battle.
 Based on her experiences and observations in Crimea, Nightingale wrote “Notes on Matters Affecting the Health, Efficiency, and Hospital Administration of the British Army”.
 It was an 830-page report which analyzed her experience and proposed the same reforms for military hospitals, which led to the establishment of a Royal Commission for the Health of the Army in 1857 and the United States Sanitary Commission.

 1860: Florence established the Nightingale Training School for Nurses at St. Thomas’ Hospital in London.
 After the nurses received their training, they went to practice at hospitals in Britain, enforcing the ‘Nightingale model of nursing’.
 Florence also published “Notes on Nursing”, which outlined her principles of nursing, and she used the money from the sales to establish St. Thomas Hospital and the Nightingale Training School for Nurses.